delloiaconos/beast-mat/README.md

 links to the other implementations, see the main [BEAST repository](https://github.com/delloiaconos/beast.git).

+> ⚠️ **Important Notice** ⚠️
+>
+> The MATLAB implementation has been imported from the original BEAST codebase but **has not yet been fully reviewed or tested**.
+The code may contain errors, incompatibilities, or incomplete functionality.
+>
+> **Do not rely on the current implementation for production use or validated results.**

 ## About this implementation

 The MATLAB code originates from the academic work that preceded the current